DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 It is represented with a sequence of two or more digits separated by the dot `.`, for example: `0.0` or `59009.1707`.

-For the clarity sake, C-style shortcuts such as `.5` and `5.` are unallowed.
+For the clarity sake, C-style shortcuts such as `.5` and `5.` are not permitted.

 Since the `Real` type is a standard **.NET 32-bit single precision floating-point number**, positive values it can represent should comply with the following rule: